 Do a quick search on a keyword or phrase you would like to rank for and visit the websites of your top three to five SERP competitors.

 What kinds of engaging elements are being used (or not used) on their websites?

 Do you see ways to enhance your marketing strategy using multimedia content elements you can see, hear and/or click?
-Without these engagement objects, your site may not rank as high as competitors who do have them.
+Without these engagement objects, your site

 The most engaging websites: